dzakiazhari/covid-regression/README.md

 5. Run the cells in the Jupyter Notebook to perform the regression analysis.

 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the GNU License.
 See the LICENSE file for more information.